ietf-wg-alto/draft-alto-oam-yang/ack.md

 Soleimani, Qiao Xiang, Shenshen Chen, and Y. Richard Yang for their thorough reviews, shepherding, and valuable feedback.

-Thanks to Dan Romascanu for the opsdir and genart review, Andy Bierman for the yangdoctors review, Spencer Dawkins for the tsvart review, Scott Rose for the dnsdir review, and Rich Salz for the secdir review.
+Thanks to Dan Romascanu for the opsdir and genart reviews, Andy Bierman for the yangdoctors review, Spencer Dawkins for the tsvart review, Scott Rose for the dnsdir review, and Rich Salz for the secdir review.